 Ensure you’re choosing the right product discovery vendor by using the ecommerce RFP template.

 Why Constructor is the Best Ecommerce Search Engine Out There

 Constructor is an AI-powered product discovery solution specifically built for ecommerce use cases.
 Our Native Commerce Core™ employs advanced ML models to learn from every customer action, optimize against business KPIs, and empower merchandising teams with controls and insights to drive exceptional business outcomes.

 And because our models leverage transformers, advanced algorithms, and large language models (LLMs), our search solution more accurately decodes complex patterns to understand customer intent.

 All of this gives us certain advantages over the competition.

 For more information and candid reviews on how we’re different from the competition, check out our G2 reviews.

 Take Your Product Discovery to Heart This Year

 Having an “OK” ecommerce search engine is no longer an option as we barrel into a tough economy.
-To move the needle while consumers are tightening their belts, you need a product discovery solution that not only revamps your search experience, but drives business too.
+To move the needle while consumers are tightening their belts, you need a product discovery solution that not only revamps your search experience, but drives business results, too.
 A solution that encourages leveraging AI with human creativity and is built with ecommerce in mind.